ShiftForward/icfpc2012/README.md

 according to the transformation matrix.
 Additionally we can pass a function to capture additional side-effects on the Board (e.g. like changing the number of razors).

 This allowed us to quickly implement all the game rules as they were announced.
 It also allowed the solver to independently test all of the possible move patterns "blindly", which allowed the bot to "automatically" adapt to new movements as they were implemented on the simulator.

-## Could you talk a little on your solving strategy?